 The treatment that someone needs for dull pain in the left arm depends on the cause.
 If doctors determine that a person is having a heart attack, they will work quickly to restore the blood flow.

 The approach that doctors use for a heart attack will depend on the severity of the attack and a person’s overall health.
-According to the AHA, heart attack treatment may include:
+According to the

 - Medications: Some medicines can help dissolve blood clots and clear the blockage.